 Developed with help from the New Haven Railroad Technical and Historical Association and noted EP-5 expert, Rick Abramson, Rapido’s HO model features a full range of detail options that will allow accurate depictions of the EP-5 throughout its service life.
 Both as-built units with smooth side panels and modified units with the large vent openings will be offered.
 Double and single pantograph shoes will be available and the later nose grabs and platforms will be provided as a user-installed option where appropriate.

-Experimental yellow In 1954 Patrick B. McGinnis took control of the New Haven Railroad.
+Experimental Yellow Scheme: In 1954 Patrick B. McGinnis took control of the New Haven Railroad.
 Determined to revamp the New Haven’s image, McGinnis – with more than a little help from his wife, Lucille – hired artist Herbert Matter to develop a new livery for the railroad.

 HO Model Features:

 The MSRP is $459.95 (DC/DCC/Sound) and $349.95 (DC/Silent) in the United States and the rest of the world.
 In Canada the MSRP is $559.95/$449.95.